ALIGOS Therapeutics

 Pevifoscorvir sodium (previously known as ALG-000184) was derived from initial IP licensed from the laboratory of Dr. Raymond Schinazi at Emory University, which was further optimized by Aligos.
 Our potent best/first-in-class oral small molecule capsid assembly modulator (CAM-E) is being developed for chronic hepatitis B virus (HBV) infection.

 Pevifoscorvir sodium is designed to exploit the dual role of CAMs by preventing the establishment and replenishment of cccDNA levels and its derived transcripts by reducing expression of viral markers such as DNA, RNA, and the relevant antigens (HBsAg, HBeAg, HBcrAg).
 Phase 1 studies have demonstrated after single and multiple daily doses that ALG-000184 was well-tolerated, with no safety signals observed, and demonstrated linear PK and excellent antiviral activity.
-In longer term Phase 1 studies of pevifoscorvir sodium 300mg QD x ≤96 weeks ± Entecavir (ETV), pevifoscorvir sodium monotherapy has demonstrated best-in-class reductions in HBV DNA, RNA, HBsAg, HBeAg, and HBcrAg.
-Dosing has been completed with the full 96-week readout and post-treatment data being presented at AASLD’s The Liver Meeting(R) 2025.
+In longer term Phase 1 studies of pevifoscorvir sodium 300mg QD x ≤96 weeks ± entecavir (ETV), pevifoscorvir sodium monotherapy demonstrated best-in-class reductions in HBV DNA, RNA, HBsAg, HBeAg, and HBcrAg.

 The Phase 2 B-SUPREME study (NCT06963710) is a randomized, double-blind, active-controlled multicenter study evaluating the safety and efficacy of pevifoscorvir sodium monotherapy compared with tenofovir disoproxil fumarate in approximately 200 untreated HBeAg+ and HBeAg- adult subjects with chronic HBV infection for 48 weeks.
 The primary endpoint in the HBeAg+ part will be HBV DNA < LLOQ (10 IU/mL, target detected [TD] or target not detected [TND]) and the primary endpoint in the HBeAg- part will be HBV DNA < LLOQ (10 IU/mL, target not detected [TND]).
 The study will also evaluate the safety, pharmacokinetics, and other secondary and exploratory biomarkers, including reductions in HBV antigens and other markers of HBV infection.
-Dosing began in August 2025, with interim data projected in 2026 and topline data anticipated in 2027.
+Enrollment has been completed and topline data are expected to be available in late Q3 2027.

 Read Less